floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The majority of the information generated during a criminal court proceeding falls under the umbrella of public record and therefore can be accessed by members of the public.
 However, access to some records may be restricted by law, Florida statute or court order.
 For instance, members of the public cannot access or view sealed criminal court records.
 Florida juvenile criminal court records are also protected as confidential records, which makes them completely exempt from the state’s public records law.

 Exceptions exist.
-In compliance with Florida laws (section 985.04), juvenile court records may become public records if:
+According to Florida laws (section 985.04), juvenile court records may become public records if:

 • The minor has been transferred to the adult criminal system